minnaheim/contribution_vote_data/thesis/template-typst/thesis_typ/appendix.typ

   [*Type of Aid*],
   [*Use of Aid*],
   [Github Copilot],
-  [Used for coding repeatitive things in R],
+  [Used for coding repetitive things in R],
   [DeepL Write],
   [Applied over entire thesis to improve spelling and wording], [ChatGPT],